 Water is our most precious resource and throughout the world is increasingly threatened by pollution and over-allocation.

-In the Waikato, we’re consistently being told that protecting and improving the region’s water quality is the number one environmental concern for our communities.
+In the Waikato, protecting and improving the region’s water quality is the number one environmental concern for our communities.
 That’s the case for the Waikato Regional Council too, which is why water is one of our strategic priorities.

-We’ve done a significant amount of preparation work including the Let’s talk water engagement project and subsequent issues and opportunities paper, both of which are informing the Waikato fresh water strategy.
+We’ve undertaken a significant amount of preparation work including the Let’s Talk Water engagement project and subsequent Issues and Opportunities paper, both of which informed the Freshwater Strategy.
+Read the background papers below.